shreekantsinsinwar/FeelWise/README.md

-# 🧠 GrowEI – Personal Emotional Intelligence Tracker
+# 🧠 FeelWise – Personal Emotional Intelligence Tracker

 A minimal, elegant, and research-backed desktop app to help you build emotional awareness, resilience, and reflection.